 But writing about my personal relationship with the Roman Catholic Church doesn’t feel safe.
 Nevertheless….
 I feel called to do so.
 So with a deep breath and a prayer, this blog is my first attempt to speak from my heart to yours about being a Catholic academic.
 If you have “ears to hear”….. well, please pray for me.

-NOTE: I have had a 62-year “on-again/off-again” relationship with the Roman Catholic Church.
+NOTE: I have had a 69-year “on-again/off-again” relationship with the Roman Catholic Church.
 Pope Francis has given me hope that the Church can “be saved” and given me the courage to share a few thoughts about my Church.
 A recent blog for example, dealt with how the Church has tried to silence a voice of change from within, the American Nuns, and how they have responded with intelligence and grace.
 Another recent blog examined the Pope’s claim that global capitalism is an economy that kills.
+At the same time, I will acknowledge that I do attend other services.
+I study the Kabbalah from time to time and attend Unitarian Universalist services on a regular basis.

 And please do share your own thoughts “from the heart” in the comments box below.